ollinevalainen/satellitetools/README.md

 # satellitetools

+**See branch develop for more thorough readme and up-to-date code!!**

+Old short readme below.
+Develop will become master at some point in near future.

 Currently has tools for getting Sentinel-2 data from Google Earth Engine and computing biophysical parameters using SNAP Biophysical processor code(python implemetation).

 Warning: the data is currently retrieved with 10m resolution (scale=10), so the 20m resolution bands are resampled.